iSaluki/phhs6/content/sixth/Biology/Cells/Organelles.md

-## Rough Endoplasmic Reticulum (RER/Rough ER)
+## Rough Endoplasmic Reticulum (rER/Rough ER)
 This is a system of membranes containing fluid filled cavities that are connected to the nuclear membrane.
 The distinguishing factor between rough and smooth ER is that rough ER is coated with ribosomes.

-RER is the cells internal transport system and creates channels that enable the transport of substances from one section of the cell to another.
-The RER provides a large surface area for ribosomes to attach.
-The ribosomes assemble proteins from amino acids , these proteins are then absorbed through the membrane and are transported by the RER to the Golgi Apparatus for modification and packaging.
+rER is the cells internal transport system and creates channels that enable the transport of substances from one section of the cell to another.
+The rER provides a large surface area for ribosomes to attach.
+The ribosomes assemble proteins from amino acids , these proteins are then absorbed through the membrane and are transported by the rER to the Golgi Apparatus for modification and packaging.

-## Smooth Endoplasmic Reticulum (SER/Smooth ER)
+## Smooth Endoplasmic Reticulum (sER/Smooth ER)
-Like the RER, this is a system of membrances within the cell that contain fluid-filled cavities that link to the nuclear envelope.
+Like the rER, this is a system of membrances within the cell that contain fluid-filled cavities that link to the nuclear envelope.
 It DOES NOT have ribosomes on its surface.

-SER contains enzymes that catalyse reactions involved with the metabolism of lipids.
+sER contains enzymes that catalyse reactions involved with the metabolism of lipids.
 This includes:

 - synthesis of cholesterol
 - synthesis of lipids/phospholids needed by the cell